eljeh/11ty-netlify-blog/src/posts/3dprinting-post.md

 ---
-pageTitle: My 3dprinting Post
+pageTitle: My First 3dprinting Post
 pageDiscription: This is my 3dprinting post, this is just a placeholder post!
 heroImage: /_uploads/images/pexels-mathias-pr-reding-6243500.jpg
 date: 2020-04-18
-tags: [posts, 3dprinting]
+tags: [post, 3dprinting]
 ---

 ##This is just a placeholder post!